 By Randi B. Hagi, assistant editor

-Editor’s note, 1:40 p.m.: The article was updated to include comments from Broadway Police Chief Randy Collins.
+Updated Monday, July 27, at 1:40 p.m. to include additional comments from Broadway Police Chief Randy Collins.

 A few hundred people knelt in silence in Heritage Park in Broadway earlier this month.
 Drops of sweat beaded on their brows amid the muggy early evening air as eight minutes and 46 seconds passed quietly.
 The silence was meant to honor George Floyd, who was killed by police in Minneapolis and whose death has sparked Black Lives Matter protests across the globe.
 It was interrupted by a counter-protester on the ridge overlooking the park.